-Cluny the Scourge, Big Bad of the first novel, and the template for all that follow is the series' original CM.
+- Redwall: Cluny the Scourge is the series's original CM and the template for all that follow.
 A feared warlord, Cluny hopes to conquer all of Mossflower, and turn Redwall Abbey into his new base of operations.
-Ruthless and despicable, he treats his soldiers as the expendable vermin they are, conscripting otherwise peaceful rats, ferrets, stoats, and weasels into his horde, and rewarding failure with beatings, torture, or death.
-He shows absolutely no remorse at the deaths of his lieutenants Skullface, Shadow, Redtooth, Cheesethief, and Darkclaw, promotes dissension within the ranks, and from some of the comments he makes, is quite probably a cannibal.
-He takes a doormouse family hostage in order to gain access to the Abbey, fatally wounds Abbot Mortimer after taking the residents captive, and upon being outmatched by Matthias in single combat, takes the Abbey chef as a prisoner in an attempt at forcing his opponent's surrender.
+Ruthless and despicable, he treats his soldiers as the expendable vermin they are, conscripting otherwise peaceful rats, ferrets, stoats, and weasels into his horde, and punishing dissent with death.
+He shows absolutely no remorse at the deaths of his lieutenants Skullface, Shadow, Redtooth, Cheesethief, and Darkclaw, promotes dissension within the ranks, and is happy to sacrifice all of them to his ego.
+He takes a doormouse family hostage in order to gain access to the Abbey, fatally wounds Abbot Mortimer after taking the residents captive, and then orders the massacre of everyone living at Redwall before being stopped by Matthias.
 Regarded as a satanic figure by the superstitious, and a madbeast by everyone else, he set the standards for evil in the Redwall 'verse.